krystalgamer/krystalgamer.github.io/_posts/open-tobey-september-2025.md

 ## Debugging the crash

 It was so relieving when I attached `x64dbg` and the crash was not related to an invalid memory access.
-The stack pointer was misaligned so when it hit the `RET` function it was going to the middle of nowhere.
+The stack pointer was misaligned so when it hit the `RET` instruction it was going to the middle of nowhere.
 By single stepping I was able to figure out the culprit, it was `stringx::bogus_sum_sx_ch`.
 The bogus function was clearing the stack when it shouldn't, that's because by default member functions are `__thiscall` which per the ABI is callee's responsibility to clean the stack.
 I had forgotten to mark them as `static` and after that they become `__cdecl` and the crashes stop :)

 ![it works!](images/open-tobey/it-works.png)